lcondliffe/PromptBridge/README.md

 ```

 Quick test:
 - Visit `/login`.
-If no users exist, you'll be prompted to create the initial admin.
-Otherwise, sign in.
+If the database is empty (no users), the page will prompt you to create the initial admin.
+Otherwise, it shows the sign-in form.
 - After signing in, visit `/history` to browse and manage your chat history.

 ## Container build and run

+This repo’s runtime container automatically runs `prisma db push` on startup to create the schema if it’s missing.
+This is safe to run repeatedly.
+If the schema deployment fails (e.g., DB unavailable), the container exits with a non-zero status so orchestrators can restart it.

 This repo includes a Dockerfile that produces a slim, standalone Next.js server image.